 How can StorMagic SvSAN help?

 StorMagic SvSAN 6.2 delivers data-at-rest encryption at up to 85% less cost than other solutions.
-This feature delivers military-grade encryption using a FIPS 140-2 validated cryptographic module and cipher (XTS-AES-256) that meets HIPAA, PCI DSS, and SOX requirements.
+This feature delivers robust encryption using a FIPS 140-2 validated cryptographic module and cipher (XTS-AES-256) that meets HIPAA, PCI DSS, and SOX requirements.

 The Data Encryption feature is available as part of SvSAN Advanced Edition and is delivered as a software-only solution that does not require special self-encrypting disk drives, RAID cards or FPGA/ASICs.
 Furthermore, it can integrate with any key management solution that is KMIP-compliant.